DataDog/integrations-core/ecs_fargate/README.md

 ### Process collection

-You can monitor processes in ECS Fargate using the [Live Processes][56] page in the Datadog app.
-To enable process collection, in the Task Definition add the `PidMode` variable and set it to `task` as follows:
+You can monitor processes in ECS Fargate in Datadog by using the [Live Processes page][56].
+To enable process collection, add the `PidMode` variable in the Task Definition and set it to `task` as follows:

 ```text
 "pidMode": "task"